WE ARE LOUD POETS

 This is slam-style, make some noise, fist-thumping, pint-drinking, side-tickling, heart-wrenching poetry.

 This is poetry for the masses.

 Since breaking into the scene in August 2013, Kevin has helped to build Loud Poets and has become a prominent performer throughout Scotland.
-In 2014 he was a finalist at the BBC Fringe Slam and he is the current Glasgow Slam Champion.
-Kevin competed in the 2014 and 2015 Scottish National Slam Championships and has qualified to compete again in 2016.
+In 2014 he was a finalist at the BBC Fringe Slam and he won the 2015 Glasgow Slam Championship and 2017 StAnza Slam Championship.
+Kevin competed in the 2014, 2015 and 2016 Scottish National Slam Championships and has qualified to compete again in 2017.
 At the 2015 Intercity Slam he captained Team Edinburgh.
 His poem “Evelyn,” performed at the 2015 Loud Poets Edinburgh Fringe show, won StAnza Best Poem of the Fringe.
 Mclean released his first collection and CD, Learning to Write, in August 2015, which you can purchase on his Etsy store here.

 Alias: Big Red

 Doug Garry is another core founder of Loud Poets.
 He is also an up-and-coming young voice in the Scottish spoken word scene.
 He was captain of the winning 2014 Edinburgh University UniSlam team, is representing Edinburgh at the AntiSlam and a winner of the Edinburgh University Literature Society Slam.
 He was also a part of the 2016 winning UniSlam team, and went on to be part of the first international team at CUPSI in Texas.
 In 2016, he supported three time world slam champion, internationally acclaimed poet Buddy Wakefield as part of his worldwide tour.
 As well as being a regular and recognised performer across Glasgow and Edinburgh, he has also released his collection of poems in both CD and paper form, in his "Poems" and "30 Night Sketches".